GIScience/gis-training-resource-center/content/GIS_AA/en_south_madagascar_drought_EAP.md

 - CHIRPS monthly or seasonal data: How to define seasons? -> look at rain seasons in mdg or simply DJF, MAM
 - Should I explain my choice for `Daily_RNL` instead of `Daily_SAT`?
 - Is the question: *How widespread are rainfall deficits in the districts?* OR *How widespread are rainfall deficits where livelihoods depend on rainfall?*
+- I calculate the meterological mean per month over the last 25 years. and calculated the anomalies per month.
+I then put a threshold of 30% deficit to indicate severe deficit and calculated how many months are above that threshold (= recurrence of deficit).
+- __Problem:__ Does that indicate drought or hydrological stress or **unstable monthly rainfall**?
+- Also: In very dry months (e.g. July–September in the south):
+  - monthly mean rainfall may be very small
+  - A small absolute deviation can exceed −30%
+    - This can inflate recurrence and create "deficits that have no impact relevance

 ### Workflow: Mapping hazard recurrence

 1. Use GEE to aggregate the daily CHIRPS v3 to monthly totals for the time period 2000 to 2024.
 2. Calculate the monthly climatology (mean per month across all years).
 3. Compute the percentage anomaly per month  %anom=100×(P−Pˉm​)/Pˉm​ (per cell)
 4. Flag severe deficit months (e.g. <= -30%)
-6. Count how often each district is in deficit (frequency or count) = recurrence value
+6. Count how often each pixel is in deficit (frequency or count) = recurrence value
 7. Aggregate to admin level:
     - __Options:__
         - A: Mean pixel recurrence (can also be normalised by dividing with the total number of months -> %)
         - B: Percent of area affected (need to define a threshhold of recurring deficit months, e.g., more than 30 deficit month in time period)
             - "65% of district had more than 30 deficit months".

 - Monthly rainfall totals were derived from CHIRP v3 daily data hosted on Google Earth Engine.
 Monthly anomalies were calculated relative to the 2000–2024 climatological mean for each calendar month.
-Rainfall deficit events were defined as months with precipitation ≤30% (moderate) or ≤40% (severe) below the long-term mean.
+Rainfall deficit events were defined as months with precipitation ≤30% (moderate) or ≤40% (severe) below the long-term mean (per month?).
 The frequency of deficit events was aggregated at district (ADM2) level to characterize historical recurrence.

 - Rainfall deficit recurrence was defined as the number of months between 2000 and 2024 in which monthly rainfall fell below the deficit threshold.
 Recurrence was first calculated at the pixel level and then spatially averaged within administrative districts to characterize the typical frequency of deficit conditions across each district.